 - Cat Tales Zoological Park is committed to providing excellent service for all our guests.
-A Zoo Volunteer or staff member may accompany guests with a service or companion animal on site.
+A Zoo Volunteer or staff member may accompany guests with a service animal on site.
 To ensure staff availability and to help plan your visit it is helpful (but not mandatory), if you pre-book with Guest Services at least 24 hours prior to your visit by calling (509)238-4126 with the following information:

 - Visitor Name:

-- Service or Companion Animal description:
+- Service Animal description: